RECIPE FOR BUTTERNUT SQUASH SALAD

 Home » Recipes » Salads » RECIPE FOR BUTTERNUT SQUASH SALAD

 I’m not sure if you know this about me just yet, however, I love my salads.
 And I mean, reaaaally, really love them.
 Ever since I was a little girl, I’ve always referred to salads as one of my absolute favourite things to eat.
 Back then, it probably had a lot more to do with all the creamy fatty dressings than anything else.
-Buuut, that’s besides the point.
-Salads…they can be anything!
-Hot, cold, with greens or without, with creamy dressings or sweet vinaigrettes.
-And when you really want to get fancy or creative with them, like this recipe for Butternut Squash Salad, there can’t possibly be anything to stop you.
-The sky’s the limit when it comes to salads!

 bowl of greens with cubed butternut squash, halved brussels sprouts, pecans, feta and onions, hand on the bowl

 I’ve met a few anti-salad people in my day who swear by how boring and gross they are.
 That they’d rather starve then bare to eat another piece of lettuce again.
-If this sounds like you, then maybe, just maybe, this recipe for Butternut Squash Salad is going to be the one to change your mind.
+If this sounds like you, then maybe, just maybe, this recipe for butternut squash salad is going to be the one to change your mind.
 It could be the perfectly roasted butternut squash and brussels sprouts that lay a-top of it.
-Or perhaps it’s the crispy crumbled bacon that pairs beautifully with the feta cheese and raw white onion sprinkled throughout.
-Maybe it’s the perfectly toasted pecans?
-Or perhaps it’s the homemade creamy roasted sesame dressing that ties it altogether.
-Either way, this Butternut Squash Salad is enough, IMHO, to turn them salad haters into lovers.

-If you’re one of those people who can’t seem to see past salad being just a boring ol’ side dish or appetizer then I dare you to make this recipe for Butternut Squash Salad.
+If you’re one of those people who can’t seem to see past salad being just a boring ol’ side dish or appetizer then I dare you to make this recipe for butternut squash salad.
 Not only is it easy to follow and incredibly delicious but it WILL fill you up and you can serve it up as a main dish for lunch or dinner all on its own.
 Trust me.
 The recipient of most of my recipes is my 6 foot tall, 230 pound boyfriend.
 Need I say more?

-But hey, I wouldn’t argue with you if you wanted to throw a perfectly delicious piece of Grilled Chicken or Broiled Cod on top, either 😉
+But hey, I wouldn’t argue with you if you wanted to throw a perfectly delicious piece of grilled chicken or broiled cod on top, either 😉

 WHAT YOU’LL NEED TO MAKE THIS RECIPE FOR BUTTERNUT SQUASH SALAD (INGREDIENTS)